Aschen/epsi-password-manager/README.md

 ## Constraints

-All development will be done on Github.
+All development will be done on Github by forking this repository.

 Passwords must be stored securely:
  - database compromise must not lead to the compromise of passwords